suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ~~~

 ## SUIT_Directive
-Directives are used to define the behaviour of the Recipient.
+Directives are used to define the behavior of the recipient.
 Directives include:

 Directive Code | Directive Name
 ---|---